 Applications are invited from candidates with a minimum 2.1 degree or equivalent.
 We seek the best candidates regardless of their background.
-We always aim to recruit our starter junior tenants from our pupils and have been delighted to maintain a 100% retention rate for our pupils over at least the last eight years, and to then support them in developing thriving junior practices.
+We always aim to recruit our starter junior tenants from our pupils and most pupils over the last several years have gone on to be offered tenancy and started practice in chambers.
 We therefore look to offer pupillage to those candidates who have the potential to succeed as tenants in chambers.

 Through the Pupillage Gateway.
 Further information about the selection process is available on our website.

 Please see our website to apply for mini-pupillage.

 The pupillage award is currently £55,000, including £5,000 of guaranteed earnings.
 A proportion of this as agreed with chambers may be drawn down in advance.
 The award may be subject to review and applicants are referred to the Pupillage Gateway for confirmation of the amount.